railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_warehouses.rst

 The last two methods are described below.

 .. index::
-   single: stock; orderpoint
+   single: stock; order-point
    single: minimum stock rule

 Minimum Stock Rules
 -------------------

 To automatically make stock replenishment proposals, you can use minimum stock rules.
-To do this use the menu :menuselection:`Warehouse --> Automatic Procurements --> Minimum Stock Rules`.
+To do this, use the menu :menuselection:`Warehouse --> Automatic Procurements --> Minimum Stock Rules`.

 The rule is the following: if the virtual stock for the given location is lower than the minimum stock